 Leticia Lyle (M.A.
 ‘11), Alumni Experience Committee Co-Chair

-Jalene Spain Thomas (M.A.
-'11), Alumni Experience Committee Co-Chair
+Chenya Song (M.A.
+‘14), Alumni Experience Committee Co-Chair

 Thomas Bailey, President

-Stephanie J. Rowley, Provost, Dean and Vice President for Academic Affairs
+William J. Baldwin, Interim Provost, Dean and Vice President for Academic Affairs

-Catherine Embree, Vice President for Planning & Strategy, Chief of Staff to the President, and Secretary of the College
+Katie Embree, Vice President for Planning and Strategy, Chief of Staff to the President, and Secretary of the College

 Kelly S. Moody, Vice President for Institutional Advancement